tyler-mitchell22/Algorithmic-Trading/README.md

 - **Market conditions** can change, affecting momentum efficacy

 ## Contact & Collaboration
 Interested in discussing systematic momentum strategies or quantitative finance applications?
 Feel free to reach out!
+Email is in my portfolio bio!

 **Challenge:** Can you optimize the parameters further and beat these returns?
 Fork the repo and let's see! 🎯